gesistsa/rang/README.md

 printf 'provider=sqlite\ndirectory=/var/lib/rstudio-server\n' > database.conf
 ```

-After that, you can run the container:
+After that, you can run the container (do not run as `root` user,
+otherwise you will not be able to login to RStudio IDE):

 ``` bash
 apptainer exec \